Scouting For Youth With Disabilities

 that the Scout be allowed to complete alternative requirements for Tenderfoot, Second Class, or First

 Class rank.
-The request must explain the suggested alternate requirements in sufficient detail so as
+The request must explain the suggested alternate requirements in sufficient detail so as to

-submitted to and approved by the local council prior to completing alternate requirements.
+approved by the local council prior to completing alternate requirements.

 - The Scout must complete as many of the regular requirements as his ability permits before applying for

-- The alternate requirements must be of such a nature that they are as demanding of effort as the
+- The alternate requirements must be of such a nature that they are as demanding of effort as the regular

 - When alternate requirements involve physical activity, they must be approved by the physician.